Coronavirus declared public health emergency by WHO

 Evacuation

-Three Irish citizens who have been under lockdown for the past week in the epicentre of the coronavirus outbreak will be evacuated out of Wuhan early on Friday on a flight arranged by the British government for its nationals.
+Three Irish citizens who have been under lockdown for the past week will be evacuated out of Wuhan early on Friday on a flight arranged by the British government for its nationals.

 The flight was originally supposed to leave on Thursday but there were delays obtaining final permission from the Chinese authorities.